world-federation-of-advertisers/planning-evaluation-framework/README.md

 An Experimental Design specifies a collection of different models and parameters.
 An Experiment consists of running each of these against every Dataset in a Data Design.
-Several example Experiment Designs can be found in the `driver` subdirectory:
+Several example Experimental Designs can be found in the `driver` subdirectory:

 * `sample_experimental_design.py`:  A very simple example.
 * `single_publisher_design.py`: An experimental design that compares Goerg's one point model against the Gamma-Poisson model in a variety of settings.
 * `m3_first_round_experimental_design.py`: An experimental design for evaluating the proposed M3 model.

+The following command will evaluate the Experiments defined in `driver/single_publisher_design.py` against the Datasets that were created in the previous step:

 ```
 python3 driver/experiment_driver.py \